 What kind of auto insurance do I need for an old car?

-Liability insurance and, in some areas, personal injury protection are usually all you need to drive an old car on public roads legally.
+Liability insurance and, in certain areas, personal injury protection are usually all you need to legally drive an old car on public roads.

 If you are looking for the best car insurance rates in your state, tap the banner above to use our car insurance tool.
-Our dedicated team of analysts can help you obtain quotes from several firms in under 10 minutes!
+Our dedicated team of analysts will assist you in obtaining quotes from several firms in under 10 minutes!
 What’s more, we keep your data protected while you get multiple quotes without affecting your credit score.